It’s known that keywords in the URL play a part in website rankings, but did you know the structure of your URL is just as important?

 Subdirectories are the more direct approach to organizing your website, keeping all of your web pages under the umbrella of one primary topic.

 If all content and keywords are substantially related to your main site, using subdirectories is the way to go.

 - Subdirectories allow your website to remain focused and streamlined.
 It is much easier to optimize a single website with subdirectories than multiple sub-websites under subdomains.

 - It is easier to transition users between subdirectories.
 After reading your riveting About Me page, users can quickly hop to your blog or services page, making the user experience seamless and more enjoyable.

 - It is easier to edit code within a subdirectory.
 Since the code is usually all in the same filing system, it is easier to find and make changes or even move the code to another location within the primary domain.

 - Subdirectories are easier to track analytically because all information is in the same area.
 When comparing sites and looking at site usage, an analytics platform such as Google Analytics will amalgamate the data into one place.
 Search robots view subdomains as separate entities, so data comparison is parsed out based on each site.

-What Should You Choose for Your Website?
+Should You Use Subdomains or Subdirectories for Your Website?

-Subdomains and subdirectories play a considerable role in your SEO rankings, so do your research, weigh your options, and be confident in the decision you make.
+So, do your research, weigh your options, and be confident in the decision you make.